the-new-developers/jens-cool-guy-git-workshop/README.md

 1. Ensure you've completed all the prerequisites above (installing Git, setting up a GitHub account, etc.)
 2. Open up your GitHub Desktop application or your terminal window.
-3. **Clone** the repository into an empty folder on your computer.
+3. Clone the repository into an empty folder on your computer.
    - `git clone https://github.com/the-new-developers/jens-cool-guy-git-workshop.git`
 4. Open the folder in the code editor of your choice.
 You are examining the `main` branch.
+Also take this opportunity to open `index.html` in your browser.
+This is what we will be adding to.
 5. Before making any changes, create a new branch.
    - `git branch jens-new-cool-guy-branch`
 6. Switch to the branch you just created.
    - `git checkout jens-new-cool-guy-branch`
 7. Create a new HTML file in the `pages/` folder of the repository, give it a unique name, and make whatever changes you like.
-8. Add the files to your upcoming commit (called 'staging').
+8. Add the files to your upcoming commit (this is called 'staging').
    - `git add -A`
 9. Add a message to your commit.
    - `git commit -m "Do a groovy thing"`